devcops-consulting/vagrant-kubernetes-argo-cd/README.md

 **Congratulations!
 You have successfully brought up ArgoCD with Minikube in a Rocky Linux 9 OS using Vagrant with automated setup.**

+You have also a fully functioning OS which is accessible via `vagrant ssh` command inside the cloned folder.

+If you are interested on technical solutions, check [technical.md](technical.md) file.

 ### Tested on

 ### Fujitsu lifebook U7411